jiri-one/easytasker_falcon/README.md

 ```

-What is missing for now:
+What is not completed for now:
-- tests (I am working on them)
+- tests (I am working on them, some of them are ready in test folder)